-We had adapted the nutrient mapping technology to a small boat to efficiently map nutrients at the surface and at depth in lakes that serve as drinking water reservoirs for North Carolina (Figure 7).
+We had adapted the nutrient mapping technology to a small boat to efficiently map nutrients at the surface and at depth in lakes that serve as drinking water reservoirs for North Carolina.
 Chl a in Falls Lake is consistently elevated in the upper shallow portion of the lake.
-The lower lake surface waters have low Chl a concentrations.
+The lower lake surface waters have low Chl a concentrations, but high organic matter in the surface waters after the lake overturns in the fall (Figure 7).
 Depth profiles reveal that Chl a and blue green algae are elevated at 10-15 feet in the lower portion of Falls Lake, and that the anoxic bottom waters have a high flux of ammonium emitted from bottom sediments that feed this algae bloom (Figure 8).
-Preliminary data from Falls Lake indicate that nutrient inputs from bottom sediment exceeds nutrient inputs from surface waters.
-We will continue to monitor the surface and subsurface waters in 2015 to determine when the subsurface algae community appears and the seasonal development of anoxia and bottom sediment nutrient flux into the lake.
+Preliminary data from Falls Lake indicate that nutrient inputs from bottom sediment may exceed nutrient inputs from surface waters.
+We will sample bottom sediments and evaluate seasonal changes in nutrients fluxes into subsurface waters in 2016 to determine when the subsurface algae community appears and quantify the seasonal development of anoxia and bottom sediment nutrient flux into the lake.
+With new seismic equipment the depth of sediment will be measured and the volume and organic content of the sediment will be quantified.
+This data will be combined with upper lake nutrient concentrations to compare the nutrient flux from the Eno and Knapp of Reeds Rivers to the flux out of the lake bottom sediments.